dylkot/cNMF/README.md

 <img src="https://storage.googleapis.com/sabeti-public/dkotliar/elife-cNMF-fig1.jpg" style="height: 800px;" />

-cNMF is a pipeline for inferring gene expression programs from scRNA-Seq
+cNMF is a pipeline for inferring gene expression programs from scRNA-Seq.
 It takes a count matrix (N cells X G genes) as input and produces a (K x G) matrix of gene expression programs (GEPs) and a (N x K) matrix specifying the usage of each program for each cell in the data.
 Read more about the method in the [publication](https://elifesciences.org/articles/43803) and check out examples on [simulated data](Tutorials/analyze_simulated_example_data.ipynb) and [PBMCs](Tutorials/analyze_pbmc_example_data.ipynb).

 # Installation
-cNMF has been tested with Python 3.7 and requires scikit-learn>=1.0 and scanpy>=1.8
+cNMF has been tested with Python 3.7 and 3.10 and requires scikit-learn>=1.0, scanpy>=1.8, and AnnData>=0.9

 You can install with [pip](https://pypi.org/):